-After much curiosity, with other stuff stealing my time, I finally got some time to look at the Spark View Engine.
-Since Razor will be shipped with ASP.NET MVC 3, I decided to give Spark a try before trying Razor.
+I finally got some time to look at the Spark View Engine.
+Since the Razor View Engine will be shipped with ASP.NET MVC 3, I decided to give Spark a try first.

 Get Spark up and running

-To get started, we first have to add Spark to our ASP.NET application.
-Visit the
+To get started, we first have to add Spark to our ASP.NET project.
+Grab latest

-Unzip the release bundle and add it to the solution, together with references to
+Spark release, unzip the release zip and add it to the solution, together with

-If you use NuGet, you just have to right-click the
+If you use NuGet, you can just right-click the references

-references folder and choose Add package reference…, search for “Spark” then
+folder and choose Add package reference….
+Search for “Spark”, then install

-Finally, I recommend adding the following to web.config, although it is optional:
+I also recommend adding the following to web.config, although it is optional:

 <configSections> <section name="spark" type="Spark.Configuration.SparkSectionHandler, Spark"/> </configSections> <spark> <compilation debug="true" /> <pages automaticEncoding="true" /> </spark>

 That’s it!
 Spark is now added to your web app and runs alongside the default Web Forms view engine.
-This means that any views not using Spark will still work.
+This means that any views that don’t use Spark will still work.